Shubham-9798/bankaks_screening/README.md

  - **y**	: The y coordinate where to place the image on the canvas
  - **width** : Optional.
 The width of the image to use (stretch or reduce the image)
  - **height** :	Optional.
 The height of the image to use (stretch or reduce the image)

+ ## Error Handling and validtion
+ - If input file Empty.
+Message popped out in the form of alert.
+ - If uploaded file is not image _(PNG, JPEG, JPG)_ alert message get popped.
+ - If any error on uploading file.
+It's shows error message in console.

 ## Sending/Uploading Image
-Using `Jquery 3.5` http request compressed image is send to the server.
+Using javascript library `Jquery 3.5`, compressed image is send over the server by using HTTP request.
 Image send's in form of BLOB instead of base4/image. **Base64 is almost exactly 8/6 times as bulky as binary (BLOB).**

 ```
 $.ajax({